Your Alumni Association

 A graduate of the UCalgary's Faculty of Nursing, Brenda Marks started her career as a registered nurse in Calgary.
 She then completed her MBA at the University of Western Ontario and moved into the medical device industry with Abbott Laboratories as a sales representative and then clinical consultant.
 In 2004, Brenda shifted into product management and has worked with successful Alberta companies including priMED Medical Products and Surface Medical Inc., working with production facilities in China and gaining international sales experience.
 Brenda is a former member of the Dinos track team and five-year volunteer with the Faculty of Nursing Alumni Committee.

 Renée Marx, BA’97, LLB’00

 Renée Marx is a born-and-raised Calgarian.
 Her career background is as a regulatory lawyer and she has extensive experience in both the utilities and energy industries.
 She has appeared before all levels of court in Alberta, and the Supreme Court of Canada.
-Currently, she is the director of the regulatory development team at the Alberta Energy Regulator.
-During her time at the University of Calgary, her volunteer activities included being a member of the Senate and the Students’ Union Review Board.
+Currently, she is General Counsel at Maskwa Environmental Consulting Ltd. During her time at the University of Calgary, her volunteer activities included being a member of the Senate and the Students’ Union Review Board.
 As a law graduate, she often volunteers with the Faculty of Law judging law student moots.
 Renée also serves as chair of the Alumni Programs Committee.